Myscelium/myscelium/Doc/Usability.md

 ```

+Retrieve logs and process them.
+If multiple threads are set, it will split the logs and process them in parallel.

 > **Disclaimer:** Remember, logs retriever will stop when host stops anyway, so keep that in mind, host needs to be running to it keep running.

+---
+# TODO >>>

 ### allow_multi_handlers